Tulsa vs. Arkansas State NCAA Football Odds, Plays and Insights | September 25, 2021

 Arkansas State Stats and Trends

-- So far this season Arkansas State has one win against the spread.
+- Arkansas State has one win against the spread in three games this season.

-- The Red Wolves have yet to cover the spread this season when underdogs by 14 points or more.
+- The Red Wolves have been underdogs by 13.5 points or more one time this season and have not covered the spread once.

-- When Arkansas State puts up more than 29.3 points, it is 1-0 against the spread and 1-1 overall.
+- Arkansas State is 1-0 against the spread and 1-1 overall in games when it records more than 29.3 points.

-- When Arkansas State churns out more than 406.7 yards, the team is 1-0 against the spread and 1-1 overall.
+- In games that Arkansas State churns out more than 406.7 yards, the team is 1-0 against the spread and 1-1 overall.

 - This year the Red Wolves have turned the ball over four times, one more than the Golden Hurricane's takeaways (3).